2015 Waco shootout: Police investigation

 Spokesman Patrick Swanton said police recovered about 320 weapons from the crime scene.
-Swiss army knives, pocket knives, handguns, and an AK-47-style rifle were among the weapons found.
-One hundred and ninety-two people were initially arrested in connection with the shootout, with 171 of those charged with participation in organized crime.
+Swiss army knives, pocket knives, handguns, and a Kalashnikov rifle were among the weapons found.
+192 people were initially arrested in connection with the shootout, with 171 of those charged with participation in organized crime.
 They were booked at the McLennan County Jail.
 Per that inmate list, as of May 19, 171 people were arrested under arrest case WPD-15-9146, charged with engaging in organized criminal activity.
 Of them, 124 were white males, 41 were Hispanic males, three were white females, two were black males, and one was a Native American female.
-One hundred and six people were indicted by a grand jury in connection with the shootout.
+One hundred six people were indicted by a grand jury in connection with the shootout.

 All suspects had their bonds set at $1 million by Justice of the Peace W.H.
 "Pete" Peterson, who said it sent a strong message: "We had nine people killed in our community.
 These people just came in, and most of them were from out of town.
 Very few of them were from in town."
 On May 19, three suspects were released after their bonds were mistakenly set at $20,000 and $50,000.
 McLennan County Judge Ralph Strother issued a warrant to have them rearrested and their bond reset to $2 million.
 All three arranged to turn themselves in that day.
 Strother also ruled that no suspect's bond can be reduced without his approval.
 Judge Matt Johnson made a similar ruling.
 The first reduction hearing was in June in Strother's court, where 59-year-old Caldwell mechanic Jimmy Don Smith was represented by Bryan lawyer Dan Jones.

 Police officers reported receiving several threats after the shooting, which they are investigating.
 A former Bandidos leader and several experts on outlaw motorcycle clubs questioned whether the reported threats against police were genuine.